scrythe/it-learns-maze-environment/README.md

-# improved-maze-ai
+# it-learns-mazes-environment

-improved version of maze ai
+maze environment of it learns mazes